Head of Department: Maryam Rai

 LIFE AFTER CHRIST'S

-A significant number of students go on to study English Language and Literature at AS and A level.
+A significant number of students go on to study English Language and Literature at A Level.
 Many continue to study the subject at degree level.
-One former student is reading English Literature at Oxford University.

-A Level students can log on to emagazine (login details available from English teachers and Sarah Garrett (Learning Resource Centre Manager).
+A Level students can log on to emagazine (login details available from English teachers).

 There are a range of reading lists and subject specific publications in the Learning Resources Centre.